qualified/ephemeron/README.md

 metadata:
   name: "foo"
 spec:
+  service:
     # The name of the image to use.
     image: "nginx"
     # The exposed port to route to.
     port: 80
   # When to kill
   expires: "2021-03-01T00:00:00Z"
 ```